frapu78/thingbench/README.md

 </thing>
 ```

 You can easily integrate the corresponding HTTP calls in any IoT framework you like.
-If you need anything else then a simple lamp, please feel free to browse the code and add your own virtual devices.
+If you need anything else than a simple lamp, please feel free to browse the code and add your own virtual devices.
 The Thingbench is based on Processeditor (http://frapu.de/code/processeditor/index.html), which makes it easy to create your own devices with a visual representation.

 ## Java Libraries
 * Processeditor incl. depending libraries, see http://github.com/frapu78/processeditor